P. Kodanda Rao

-Pandurangi Kodanda Rao (25 December 1889 – 23 July 1975) was an Indian social and independence activist who served as a member and later as the secretary of the Indian socio-political organization Servants of India Society for over three decades between 1922 and 1958.
+Pandurangi Kodanda Rao (25 December 1889 – 23 July 1975) was an Indian social and independence activist who served as a member and secretary of the Indian socio-political organization Servants of India Society between 1922 and 1958.
 He was the private secretary to V. S. Srinivasa Sastri with whom he traveled as an advisor and delegate to multiple Round Table Conferences and other international conferences.
 Rao was also an associate of Indian freedom leader Mahatma Gandhi and assisted him in his campaigns against untouchability.
-Rao wrote extensively on topics including overseas Indians, emigration and immigration, and Indian politics under British rule.
+Rao wrote extensively on topics including overseas Indians, emigration, immigration, and Indian politics under British rule.

 Early life

 Rao was born in Visakhapatnam in the present day Indian state of Andhra Pradesh on 25 December 1889.
 He completed his Master of Arts degree from Presidency College from the University of Madras in 1915.
-After his graduation he served as a Botany professor at the Central College, Bangalore from 1915 to 1921.
+After his graduation, he served as a botany professor at the Central College, Bangalore from 1915 to 1921.
 He was a Carnegie Scholar at Yale University between 1934 and 1935.